amirhosseinhajian/image-processing/README.md

 # opencv-course
-simple image processing projects using opencv with python
+Image processing projects using opencv with python